redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img1.jpg

-Place the cursor over the products first image and left click to open the editor.
+Place the cursor over the first product's image and left click into the image's area to open the editor.

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img2.jpg

 Click into the src input box to open the **media library**.
 This tool allows you to manage each type of file on your website.
-For this example you will be able to manage images files.

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img3.jpg